-The 2018 Institute and Board of Directors' Awards were presented at the Honors Ceremony at the Annual Meeting in Pittsburgh, PA.
+The 2019 Institute and Board of Directors' Awards were presented at the Honors Ceremony at the Annual Meeting in Orlando, FL.
 These are AIChE's most prestigious awards, honoring eminent chemical engineers for career accomplishments, service to society, and service to the Institute.
-Current AIChE President Christine Seymour presented the Board of Directors' Awards.
-She noted that, throughout this week, AIChE will also celebrate other distinguished contributors through its division, forum, and committee awards.
+Current AIChE President Kimberly Ogden presented the Board of Directors' Awards.
+She noted that throughout this week AIChE will also celebrate other distinguished contributors through its division, forum, and committee awards.
 See all awards presented at the Annual Meeting.

 Founders Award for Outstanding Contributions to the Field of Chemical Engineering

-F.J. & Dorothy Van Antwerpen Award for Service to the Institute
+The F.J. and Dorothy Van Antwerpen Award for Service to the Institute

 Margaret Hutchinson Rousseau Pioneer Award

-The Margaret Hutchinson Rousseau Pioneer Award for Lifetime Achievement by a Woman Chemical Engineer is given to a woman member of AIChE who has made significant contributions to chemical engineering research or practice over the course of her career, and who has paved the way for women to have a greater impact on the profession.
+The Margaret Hutchinson Rousseau Pioneer Award for Lifetime Achievement by a Woman Chemical Engineer is given to a woman member of AIChE who has made significant contributions to chemical engineering research or practice.
+The candidate’s contributions may include a component of service, mentorship or leadership in raising the visibility of women in chemical engineering.

 The award is sponsored by Pfizer.
-The 2018 Margaret Hutchinson Rousseau Pioneer Award recipient was Elsa Reichmanis, Professor and Pete Silas Chair in Chemical Engineering at The Georgia Institute of Technology.
+The 2019 Margaret Hutchinson Rousseau Pioneer Award recipient was Dr. Paula T. Hammond, Department Head; David H. Koch Professor, Massachusetts Institute of Technology.

-Elsa Reichmanis (center) with Juan de Pablo (left, Chair of Awards Selection Subcommittee), and Pfizer's Mary am Ende
+Dr. Paula.
+T. Hammond (center) with Juan de Pablo (left, chair of Awards Selection Subcommittee), and Pfizer's Christine Seymour (right, 2018 AIChE President).

 Alpha Chi Sigma Award for Chemical Engineering Research

-Sponsored by the Alpha Chi Sigma Educational Foundation and the Alpha Chi Sigma Fraternity, the award was established in 1966.
-This year's recipient is Eric S. G. Shaqfeh, the Lester Levi Carter Professor of Chemical Engineering at Stanford University.
+Sponsored by the Alpha Chi Sigma Educational Foundation and the Alpha Chi Sigma Fraternity, this award recognizes outstanding accomplishments in fundamental or applied chemical engineering research.
+This year's recipient is Dr. Pablo G. Debenedetti, Class of 1950 Professor in Engineering and Applied Science and Dean for Research, Princeton University.

 The R. H. Wilhelm Award in Chemical Reaction Engineering

-Sponsored by ExxonMobil Research & Engineering Company, this award recognizes significant new contributions to chemical reaction engineering.
-This year's recipient is Linda J. Broadbelt, the Sarah Rebecca Roland Professor and Associate Dean for Research at the McCormick School of Engineering and Applied Science at Northwestern University.
+Sponsored by ExxonMobil Research & Engineering Company, this award recognizes significant and new contributions to chemical reaction engineering.
+This year's recipient is Dr. William H. Green, Jr., Hoyt C. Hottel Professor of Chemical Engineering, Massachusetts Institute of Technology.

 The Lawrence B. Evans Award in Chemical Engineering Practice

-This award recognizes outstanding chemical engineering contributions in the industrial practice of the profession, through manufacturing, research and development, management, or business leadership practices.
+This award recognizes outstanding chemical engineering contributions in the industrial practice of the profession through manufacturing, research and development, management, or business leadership practices.
 The award is endowed by the AIChE Foundation with support from CACHE Corporation.
-This year’s award recipient is Ronald R. Chance, Executive Vice President of Engineering at Algenol Biotech LLC.
+This year’s award recipient is Dr. John M. Wassick, Supply Chain Technology Fellow, Dow.

-Ronald R. Chance (center) with Chair of Awards Selection Subcommittee Juan de Pablo (left) and RPI's B. Wayne Bequette
+Dr. John M. Wassick (center) with Juan de Pablo and RPI's B. Wayne Bequette (right).

 The Industrial Progress Award